mej/nhc/README.md

     # Use cached data
     if [[ "${STUFF_ARRAY_VARIABLE[0]}" = "" ]]; then
+        # check failed
-        die "Stuff is not working"
+        die 1 "Stuff is not working"
+        return 1
     fi

+    # check passed
     return 0
 }
 ```